-This state-of-the-art community facility undertook a $1.2 million facelift in August 2013.
+This state-of-the-art community facility has recently been upgraded.
 The centre's primary aim is to facilitate Rockingham's art groups.
 Hireable spaces include a multi-purpose room, gallery, and studio.
 Community group Friends of the Rockingham Arts Centre operate a ceramic studio out of the facility and the Rockingham Writers Centre meets here.
 You can also embark on a public art walking trail around Rockingham.
 For more information on exhibitions, events and hiring spaces within this facility, contact the Arts Centre.

 Rockingham Historical Society and Museum